Grade retention: Argentina

 Argentina contemplates grade retention in all grades except first grade and the last course of high school.
 In elementary school, students are retained when they fail one of the basic areas: math, language and social sciences.
 In secondary school, students are allowed a maximum of two courses failed in order to be promoted.
 If they fail three or more, they should repeat.

 East Asia

 South Korea, Malaysia and North Korea do not practice grade retention.
 Although grade retention is technically possible in Japan, the practice is largely obsolete.

 Singapore

 Singapore practices grade retention in secondary schools if a student is unsuccessful in achieving a satisfactory accumulated percentage grade.
 The school authorities may also decide that it would be more appropriate for the student to advance to a higher level in a lower stream such as in the cases of "express" and "normal" (academic) students.
 Grade retention is most common in junior colleges where a promotional criterion is set in place.

+Turkey

+In Turkey, grade repetition is done in primary, middle and high schools.
+Those who fail classes in primary school, those who are constantly absent, and upon the request of their parents, repeat the grade.
+In middle school, a student whose score is below 50 in any course or below 70 in a Turkish course and who is absent for 20 days or more is subject to repeat grade.
+Teachers who attend the student's classes meet to decide whether to do this.
+Those who fail 4 or more courses in high school and have a grade of 50, those who fail 4 or more courses and a grade below 50, and those who are absent for 30 days repeat a grade.